petr-ngn/Data_X_2022/README.md

 |       ├── final_notebook_aux_functions_imported.ipynb
 ```

-Afterward, you will be able to import the auxiliary functions:
+Afterwards, you will be able to import the auxiliary functions:

 ``` bash
 import src_PN.aux_functions as aux